About

 Me

-J. Cabelle Ahn is an independent art historian and PhD candidate in History of Art & Architecture at Harvard University where she specializes in eighteenth-century French drawings and prints.
-Her dissertation is titled "Multiple Exposures: Drawings, Displays, and their Spaces in Eighteenth-century France," and the project offers a comprehensive analysis of early exhibition practices in response to increasing public access to drawings, and the corresponding rise of the secondary market for drawings.
+She received her PhD in History of Art & Architecture at Harvard University in 2024, where she completed a dissertation titled "Multiple Exposures: Drawings, Displays, and their Spaces in Eighteenth-century France."
+The project undertook a comprehensive analysis of early exhibition strategies in response to increasing public access to drawings, and the corresponding changes in the secondary market for drawings and prints after them.
+She additionally received MA degrees from the Bard Graduate Center (2015) and Courtauld Institute of Art (2013), and holds a BA in Art History from Wellesley College (2012).